TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 The first use case that the TrenchBoot project focused on was the ability for the Linux kernel to be started by a dynamic launch, in particular as part of an early launch sequence.
-In this case, the dynamic launch will be initiated by any bootloader with associated support added to it, for example the first targeted bootloader in this case was GRUB2.
-An integral part of establishing a measurement-based launch integrity involves measuring everything that is intended to be executed (kernel image, initrd, etc.) and everything that will configure that kernel to execute (command line, boot params, etc.).
-Then storing those measurements in a protected manner.
+In this case, the dynamic launch will be initiated by any bootloader with associated support added to it.
+For example, the first targeted bootloader in this case was GRUB2.
+An integral part of establishing a measurement-based launch integrity involves measuring everything that is intended to be executed (kernel image, initrd, etc.) and everything that will configure that kernel to execute (command line, boot params, etc.), then storing those measurements in a protected manner.
 Both the Intel and AMD dynamic launch implementations leverage the Trusted Platform Module (TPM) to store those measurements.
 The TPM itself has been designed such that a dynamic launch unlocks a specific set of Platform Configuration Registers (PCR) for holding measurement taken during the dynamic launch.
 These are referred to as the DRTM PCRs, PCRs 17-22.
 Further details on this process can be found in the documentation for the GETSEC instruction provided by Intel's TXT and the SKINIT instruction provided by AMD's AMD-V. The documentation on these technologies